October 2020 Forecast w/ Astrologer Rick Levine

 The word apocalypse comes from the Greek word to uncover or to reveal.

-Mercury opposing Uranus on October 7th, that happens once a year.
+Mercury opposing Uranus on October 7th, which happens once a year.
 Mercury whizzes by its opposition to Uranus on October 7th, but just a week later, Mercury turns retrograde.
 And therefore, Mercury is actually opposing Uranus again on October 19th, which means that it's holding that note.

 It's Mercury in Scorpio.
 What does Mercury in Scorpio do?
 Mercury is the intellect.
 Mercury is curious in Scorpio.
 It wants to get into the depths and wants to go deep.

-And so when Mercury, twice during this month, goes opposite Uranus, there's going to be stuff coming out that will be apocalyptic, or revealed if you will.
+And so when Mercury, twice during this month, goes opposite Uranus, there's going to be stuff coming out that will be apocalyptic or revealed if you will.
 And that will feed into and set up this larger change.

 Amanda: So in summary, the theme for this month is “October Surprise”.
 This is going to be both collective and personal.
 It is a Blue Moon.
 So that means we have two Full Moons, sitting as anchors in the storyline for this month.